 Over recent years, with the rapid evolution of IoT technology and connected medical devices, IoT-powered data analytics has successfully penetrated the sphere of healthcare.
 As IoT healthcare devices and equipment provide necessary data for analytical technology, AI-based systems can visualize all the collected and processed data on an app dashboard or display the way it is understandable for a user.
 Moreover, if the system identifies an anomaly, for instance, high blood pressure, while health monitoring a patient, it automatically provides alerts and initiates a response from healthcare experts.

 For Smart Transportation

-By connecting IoT devices and intelligently analyzing data, the transportation industry can considerably increase safety, more effectively manage congestion, as well as enhance the customer experience.
-When tracking vehicles, IoT app users can digitally model fleet operations, increase driver safety, enhance fuel efficiency and avoid traffic jams.
-Furthermore, IoT data analytics helps users better understand ridership patterns in order to reduce congestion and improve transport schedules.
+By connecting IoT devices and intelligently analyzing data, the transportation industry can considerably increase safety, more effectively manage congestion, and enhance the customer experience.
+When tracking vehicles, IoT app users can digitally model fleet operations, increase driver safety, enhance fuel efficiency, and avoid traffic jams.
+Furthermore, IoT data analytics helps users better understand ridership patterns to reduce congestion and improve transport schedules.

 IoT technology is a powerful tool for many businesses and industries.
 By connecting things, processes, and users, it simplifies many operational processes, thus improving overall productivity.
 An indispensable component of every IoT application is data analytics based on processing and analyzing large amounts of data.
 The data received literally from thousands of connected devices.
 Be it healthcare or the manufacturing industry, IoT app analytics can streamline business efficiency and operational productivity.
 Additionally, smart visualization of collected data helps companies make more informed decisions, enhance user experience and develop better business strategies.